Thinking in Nu

 For more in-depth explanation, check How Nushell Code Gets Run.

-Another common surprise for folks coming from other languages is that Nushell variables are immutable (and indeed some people have started to call them "constants" to reflect this).
-Coming to Nushell you'll want to spend some time becoming familiar with working in a more functional style, as this tends to help write code that works best with immutable variables.
+Another common surprise for folks coming from other languages is that Nushell variables are immutable by default.
+Coming to Nushell, you'll want to spend some time becoming familiar with working in a more functional style, as this tends to help write code that works best with immutable variables.

 Thinking in Nushell: If you're used to using mutable variables for different tasks, it will take some time to learn how to do each task in a more functional style.
 Nushell has a set of built-in capabilities to help with many of these patterns, and learning them will help you write code in a more Nushell-style.
 The added benefit of speeding up your scripts by running parts of your code in parallel is a nice bonus.